About Florida State Parks and Trails

 STATE PARK ATTENDANCE AND ECONOMIC IMPACT*

-Nearly 25 million people visited state park and trail properties in fiscal 2011, according to attendance figures compiled by the Department of Environmental Protection's Florida Park Service.
-State parks received about 700,000 more visitors in the last year than in the previous year, totaling more than 21.1 million visitors.
-Additionally, more than 3.8 million people visited state trails, which are now part of the Florida Park Service.
+More than 27.1 million people visited state park and trail properties between July 1, 2013 and June 30, 2014, according to attendance figures compiled by the Department of Environmental Protection's Florida Park Service.
+State parks served 1.5 million more visitors in the last year than in the previous year, totaling more than 27.1 million visitors.
+The top 10 visited state parks and trails are:

 *Economic impact is calculated as the amount of new dollars spent in the local economy by non-local park visitors and park operations.
 The Florida Park Service uses the Money Generation Model designed for and used by the National Park Service to assess economic impact in the local area around a park.